bazelbuild/bazel-blog/_posts/2019-02-05-configurable-builds-part-1.md

 support libraries you need.

 Not only are `--cpu` and `-crosstool_top` insufficiently expressive, but they might actively sabotoge you.
-Consider this use of [select](https://docs.bazel.build/versions/master/configurable-attributes.html):
+Consider the following use of [select](https://docs.bazel.build/versions/master/configurable-attributes.html):

 ```python